 - Scheme: GUID Partition Map

-- Make sure you use a reliable USB brand for better success rates.
+- Use a reliable USB brand for higher success rates.

 sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/MyUSB

-- Update your macOS to the latest version available.
+- Update macOS to the latest version available.

 - Temporarily disable antivirus or firewall software.